paritytech/capi/docs/getting_started/first_steps.md

 + .signed({ sender: alice })
 ```

-In this case, the extrinsic sender is `alice`, an instance of `Sr25519`, which implicitly implements `ExtrinsicSender` (has the following fields: `address: MultiAddress; sign: Signer`).

-> Note: if we want to sign via a wallet such as Talisman or PolkadotJS extension, we can supply their respective `Signer`s in place of a `sender`.
+> Note: If we want to supply another sender/signer (such as that of a wallet extension), we can do this with ease.
 More [info on wallet compatibility here](/docs/integration/wallets.md).

-We can now specify what we want to occur with the signed extrinsic (for it to be `sent`).
+Now we specify what we want to occur with the signed extrinsic.
+It's worth pointing out the declarative naming; generally speaking, we aim for the API to describe what we want to occur (for the signed extrinsic to be `sent`).

 ```diff
 Balances